The Salt Lake Tribune

 The Salt Lake Tribune is a newspaper published in the city of Salt Lake City, Utah.
-The Tribune is owned by The Salt Lake Tribune, Inc., a non-profit corporation.
+The Tribune is owned by The Salt Lake Tribune, Inc., a nonprofit corporation.
 The newspaper's motto is "Utah's Independent Voice Since 1871."

 History

 19th century

 A successor to Utah Magazine (1868), The Salt Lake Tribune was founded as the Mormon Tribune by a group of businessmen led by former members of the Church of Jesus Christ of Latter-day Saints (LDS Church) William Godbe, Elias L.T.
 Harrison and Edward Tullidge, who disagreed with the church's economic and political positions.
 After a year, the publishers changed the name to the Salt Lake Daily Tribune and Utah Mining Gazette, but soon after that, they shortened it to The Salt Lake Tribune.

 Three Kansas businessmen, Frederic Lockley, George F. Prescott and A.M.
 Hamilton, purchased the company in 1873 and turned it into an independent newspaper which consistently backed the local Liberal Party.
 Sometimes vitriolic, the Tribune wrote disparagingly about LDS Church president Brigham Young.
 In the edition announcing Young's death, the Tribune wrote:

 He was illiterate and he has made frequent boast that he never saw the inside of a school house.
 His habit of mind was singularly illogical and his public addresses the greatest farrago of nonsense that ever was put in print.
 He prided himself on being a great financer, and yet all of his commercial speculations have been conspicuous failures.
 He was hierophant, and pretended to be in daily [communion] with the Almighty, and yet he was groveling in his ideas, and the system of religion he formulated was well nigh Satanic.